-Return In case of success it returns "value": True.
+Return In case of success it returns the number of unassigned tokens in "value".

 POST /token/copyuser

 Copy the token user from one token to the other.

 - from (basestring) the serial number of the token, from where you want to copy the pin. - to (basestring) the serial number of the token, from where you want to copy the pin.